Fabio930/CollectiPy/README.md

 Edit `run.sh` to point to the config you want to run; the DEFAULT is one of the demos in `config/`.

+Python 3.10+ is required (the codebase uses the `|` union type hints from PEP 604); the helper scripts refuse older 3.x interpreters.

 ### Install GUI minimum requirements

 Required system libraries (Debian/Ubuntu).
 Run as root or prefix with sudo: